pksadiq/my-gtemplate/README.md

 ---

-My GTemplate is a simple Gtk+ Application that can be used as a template to begin your Gtk+ Application developement.
+My GTemplate is a simple GTK Application that can be used as a template to begin your GTK Application developement.

 By default, the template itself does nothing other than showing an empty window.